Our History

 41%

-of funds were spent on Youth Opportunities
+of funds were spent on

 34%

-of funds were spent on Financial Mobility
+of funds were spent on

 6%

-of funds were spent on Healthy Community
+of funds were spent on

 19%

-of funds were spent on Community Resiliency
+of funds were spent on

 Our Youth Opportunity Funds are designed to help women and girls achieve their educational goals, whether it’s earning a high school diploma or equivalent, or accessing job skills training.
-In 2024, WiLL provided financial assistance to numerous women, enabling them to pursue Certified Nursing Assistant (CNA) training and secure guaranteed employment in the healthcare field.
+In 2024, WILL provided financial assistance to numerous women, enabling them to pursue Certified Nursing Assistant (CNA) training and secure guaranteed employment in the healthcare field.

-WiLL’s Financial Mobility Funds are dedicated to stabilizing families in need.
+WILL’s Financial Mobility Funds are dedicated to stabilizing families in need.
 In 2024, we helped cover job certification fees for those who could not afford them, and we also assisted with rent payments, ensuring that women and their families remained housed during challenging times.

 Our Healthy Community Funds support women and girls in developing skills and accessing resources that promote physical, emotional, mental, and oral well-being.
-In 2024, WiLL provided funding for creative and recreational outlets focused on mental health wellness, benefiting several community members in Jackson County.
+In 2024, WILL provided funding for creative and recreational outlets focused on mental health wellness, benefiting several community members in Jackson County.

 For many in our community, even a car repair can be the difference between maintaining employment and facing housing instability.
-In 2024, WiLL assisted with car repairs, helping women stay mobile and meet their essential needs.
+In 2024, WILL assisted with car repairs, helping women stay mobile and meet their essential needs.

-WiLL Luncheon
+WILL Luncheon

-Annually more than 250 women gather for the WiLL luncheon.
+Annually more than 250 women gather for the WILL luncheon.
 This is more than just an event; it’s a chance to be inspired, connect with like-minded individuals, and make a lasting impact!
 Together, attendees rally to raise vital funds, ensuring every woman and girl can achieve their next best level.

-Each year we ask WiLL Council members to share their favorite motivating books.
+Each year we ask WILL Council members to share their favorite motivating books.
 We then compile these books into a bookmark.
 Click here to access the bookmark– enjoy!

-Join us on October 23, 2025, for the 19th Annual WiLL Luncheon, featuring Camila Thorndike as our guest speaker.
+Join us on October 23, 2025, for the 19th Annual WILL Luncheon, featuring Camila Thorndike as our guest speaker.

 Camila Thorndike joined The Lemelson Foundation in 2025 as a Program Officer for the Climate Action initiative.
 She has more than 20 years of experience as an organizer and campaigner in climate and clean energy.